kyleterry/tenyks/README.md

 Tenyks is a computer program designed to relay messages between connections to IRC networks and custom built services written in any number of languages.
 More detailed, Tenyks is a service oriented IRC bot rewritten in Go.
-Service/core communication is handled by Redis Pub/Sub via json payloads.
+Service/core communication is handled by ZeroMQ 4 PubSub via json payloads.

 The core acts like a relay between IRC channels and remote services.
 When a message comes in from IRC, that message is turned into a json data structure,